tatomyr/json-x-type/README.md

 TypeScript analogy: `Record<string, T>`.

-Note: Specific properties can be combined with dynamic ones, although this approach is not generally recommended for data organization:
+Note: Literal properties can be combined with dynamic ones, although this approach is not generally recommended for data organization:

 ```json
 {